pinterest/pinterest-magento2-extension/README.md

 https://devdocs.magento.com/guides/v2.3/config-guide/cli/config-cli-subcommands-i18n.html#config-cli-subcommands-xlate-dict

+To deploy a new language you can follow the following format

+`php bin/magento setup:static-content:deploy es_MX -f`

+To get the list of locales use the following command

+`php bin/magento info:language:list`

 ## Frequently Asked Questions (FAQs)
 Q: Can I use the plugin with a personal Pinterest account?
 A: No, the plugin is designed to work only with Pinterest business accounts.